mentionm/crypto-resources/README.md

 ### 🗣️ Podcasts
 - [Floor is Rising](https://www.floorisrising.com/) - Discussions with artists and NFTs pros.
 Available on all podcast platforms.
 - [Deeze Spaces](https://open.spotify.com/show/4HzjKTLo8v17qJZaIwCl15?si=zEzkcTqUQyqTvjjmSGxHdQ&dl_branch=1&nd=1) - Chats with the most interesting creators and collectors in the NFT world.
-- [Two Bored Apes](https://www.twoboredapes.com/) -  Two friends that just love talking about NFTs.
+- [Two Bored Apes](https://www.twoboredapes.com/) -  Two friends who just love talking about NFTs.
 On this podcast, they chat about whatever new and exciting stuff is going on in the NFT space.
 - ~~[Modern Finance](https://modern.finance/) - A Wide range of podcasts about DeFi, crypto, etc. Lately, been making lots of content about NFTs.~~ *Discontinued*

 ### 🐧 Twitter to Follow NFTs